Tracking the June 2026 European Heatwave with EuroMeteo Real-Time Data

 Step 2: Advance to 25 June — Peak in France and the Benelux

 Step the time slider forward to 25 June 2026 at 12:00 UTC.
-This captures the intense heat locked over the region.
-The Omega block had shifted slightly, pulling the hottest air directly over France, Belgium, and the Netherlands.
+The map shows the highest station temperatures in this frame concentrated over France, Belgium, and the Netherlands.

 Step 3: Advance to 26 June — The Heat Arrives in Germany and Poland

-German stations — particularly in the Rhine-Main area, the North German Plain, and Saxony — are now covered in purples, reporting temperatures in the high 30s to around 40°C. Polish stations in the western lowlands are also approaching or exceeding 35°C (shown in pinks/purples).
+German stations — including stations in the Rhine-Main area, the North German Plain, and Saxony — now appear in warmer color classes.
+Several Polish stations in the western lowlands also show high temperatures.

 Step 4: Inspect a Single Station for the Tropical Night Signal

-Find a station in the core of the heat dome — for example, PARIS_MONTSOURIS (WIGOS ID: 0-250-0-07156).
-Click on the station point on the map, then click Dashboard to see its full data profile for the selected period.
+Find PARIS_MONTSOURIS (WIGOS ID: 0-250-0-07156).
+Click on the station point on the map, then click Dashboard to see its data profile for the selected period.

 Reading the Signals: What the PARIS MONTSOURIS Station Data Shows